-Antarctica is the coldest continent on earth.
-The farther from the coast one goes the higher and colder it becomes.
-In most coastal regions the mean annual temperature is around −12 °C, at 1000 metres −20 °C, and in the highest parts near 4000 m it falls to −60 °C.
+Antarctica is the coldest continent on Earth.
+The further from the coast you go, the higher and colder it gets.
+In most coastal regions, the mean annual temperature is around −12 °C. At 1,000 m, it is −20 °C. In the highest parts of Antarctica, near 4,000 m, it falls to −60 °C.

 The lowest surface temperature ever recorded in nature was −89 °C at the Russian Vostok station, within the Australian Antarctic Territory.